-Viet's PhD thesis was awarded the Best PhD Paper Award at the Financial Management Association (FMA) European Conference in 2007.
+Viet joined AMBS after successfully completing a PhD in Financial Economics at Leeds University Business School; his PhD thesis was awarded the Best PhD Paper Award at the Financial Management Association (FMA) European Conference.
 His recent studies have been nominated various Best Paper Awards at the FMA Annual Meetings (Semi-finalist) and European Conference (Finalist), as well as the European Financial Management Association (EFMA) Conference.
 Viet's research was funded by the UK's Economic and Social Research Council (ESRC) and has appeared in world-leading and reputable finance journals (ABS4*/ABS4/ABS3*), such as the Review of Financial Studies, Journal of Corporate Finance, Journal of Banking and Finance, Journal of Financial Markets, and Journal of Empirical Finance.

-Viet is an editor of the Journal of Business Finance and Accounting (ABS3*), an internationally recognized outlet for research in accounting, corporate finance, and governance.
-He also reviews for UK research councils, international conferences and academic journals in business finance, accounting, and economics, including the Journal of Financial Intermediation, Journal of Corporate Finance, and Journal of Banking and Finance.
-He is a member of the American Finance Association (AFA), FMA, Society for Financial Studies (SFS), European Finance Association (EFA), and EFMA.
-Viet was a founding member and former President of the Vietnam Finance Association International (VFAI).
+Viet is a member of the American Finance Association (AFA), FMA, Society for Financial Studies (SFS), European Finance Association (EFA), and EFMA.
+He was a founding member and former President of the Vietnam Finance Association International (VFAI).

-Viet is Postgraduate Taught (PGT) Programme Coordinator for four MSc. degree programmes in the School's Accounting and Finance Division.
+Viet is Postgraduate Taught (PGT) Programme Director in the School's Accounting and Finance Division, overseeing a portfolio of four specialist MSc. degree programmes, namely the MSc.
+Accounting, the MSc.
+Accounting and Finance, the MSc.
+Finance, and the MSc.
+Quantitative Finance.
 He was previously Director for two programmes, the MSc.
 Accounting and Finance and the MSc.
 Finance and Business Economics.
 He currently teaches on the following course units:

 - Cross-sectional Econometrics (Core course unit, MSc.
 Accounting and Finance and MSc.
 Finance).